coolnikitav/CodingLearning/uvm-verification/07-tlm.md

 - uvm_blocking_put_port #(parameter) // parameter is the type of data you are communicating
 - uvm_blocking_put_export #(parameter)
 - uvm_blocking_put_imp #(parameter)  // implementation

+- Connection of TLM port operating between Driver and Sequencer happens in connect_phase of agent
+- Connection of TLM port operating between Monitor and Scoreboard happens in connect_phase of environment